 This post may contain affiliate links.
 For more information, read my disclosure policy.

 Learn all about how to zest a lemon or any citrus (limes and oranges too)!
-This easy technique is something you can do to add tons of flavor to any recipe, whether it’s a lemon recipe or not.
+This easy technique is something you can do to add tons of flavor to any dish – it’s easy to do and makes a huge difference in any recipe!

 Close up shot of lemon zest on a white cutting board